SEARCH & WILDFLOWER HOME PAGE

 January 13, 2014:

 p.
 244 (p.
 256 ES) Calylophus in general.
-This was split out of Oenothera, as W&W show, but recently has been placed back in Oenothera, and herbaria may or may not show the change.
+This was split out of Oenothera, as W&W show, but is in Oenothera, and herbaria may or may not show the change.

 p.
 244 Camissonia walkeri: Found in Mesa, Montrose, and Montezuma counties (COLO, RM, NY).
 Called Cylismia at RM and NY.
 W&W say it was found on limestone, but the type was found on gypsum in the Paradox valley.
 Gypsum = calcium sulfate; limestone = calcium carbonate.
 Intermountain Flora accurately says the habitat is: "ledges, talus, sandy or clay soil."